-Any concerns that a child is being or is at risk of being sexually exploited should be passed without delay to the DSL.
-XXXX School is aware there is a clear link between regular school absence/truanting and CSE.
-Staff should consider a child to be at potential CSE risk in the case of regular school absence/truanting and make reasonable enquiries with the child and parents to assess this risk.
+Any concerns that a child is being or is at risk of being sexually or criminally exploited should be passed without delay to the DSL.
+Lapford Primary School is aware there is a clear link between regular school absence/truanting, CSE and CCE.
+Staff should consider a child to be at potential CSE/CCE risk in the case of regular school absence/truanting and make reasonable enquiries with the child and parents to assess this risk.

-The DSL will use the Devon Children and Families Partnership CSE Screening Tool on all occasions when there is a concern that a child is being or is at risk of being sexually exploited or where indicators have been observed that are consistent with a child who is being or who is at risk of being sexually exploited.
+The DSL will use the Devon Children and Families Partnership Adolescent Safety Framework Safer Me Assessment on all occasions when there is a concern that a child is being or is at risk of being sexually or criminally exploited or where indicators have been observed that are consistent with a child who is being or who is at risk of being sexually or criminally exploited.
+The Safer Me Assessment will indicate to the DSL whether a Safer Me Early Help approach or referral to the Exploitation Hub is required.
+If the DSL is in any doubt they will contact MASH consultation.

-In all cases if the tool identified any level of concern the DSL should contact their local MACE (Missing & Child Exploitation) and email the completed CSE Screening Tool along with a MASH enquiry form.
+In all cases if the assessment identified any level of concern the DSL should contact their local MACE (Missing and Child Exploitation) and email the completed Safer Me assessment along with a MASH enquiry form.
 If a child is in immediate danger the police should be called on 999.

-Lapford Community Primary School is aware that a child often is not able to recognise the coercive nature of the abuse and does not see themselves as a victim.
+Lapford Primary School is aware that a child often is not able to recognise the coercive nature of the abuse and does not see themselves as a victim.
 As a consequence the child may resent what they perceive as interference by staff.
 However, staff must act on their concerns as they would for any other type of abuse.

-Lapford Community Primary School includes the risks of sexual exploitation in the PHSE and SRE curriculum.
+Lapford Primary School includes the risks of sexual and criminal exploitation in the PHSE and RSE curriculum.
 Pupils will be informed of the grooming process and how to protect themselves from people who may potentially be intent on causing harm.
-They will be supported in terms of recognising and assessing risk in relation to CSE, including online, and knowing how and where to get help.
+They will be supported in terms of recognising and assessing risk in relation to CSE/CCE, including online, and knowing how and where to get help.